isabella232/ibm-blueprint-tools/README.md

 ---
 ## Examples

+The example folders hold some test data (for illustration only), and sample Python code to illustrate the use of modules & libraries.

   |   | Example             | Folder     | Description           |
   |---|---------------------|------------|-----------------------|
   | 1 | Schema validator    | `./examples/validate/validate_app.py` | Illustrate the use of the `blueprint.schema.validate.validator.Validator` class to validate a blueprint configuration file.|